22 Best Trees For Bees + FREE Printable

 Alder trees need plenty of water.

-If you live next to a water source or in an area that gets plenty of rainfall, an alder tree could be a good option to plant.
-They don’t need bees for pollination, so bees won’t get access to any nectar from this tree.
-However, they offer an abundant supply of pollen in early spring when other food supplies are in short supply.
+If you live next to a water source or in an area with plenty of rainfall, an alder tree could be an excellent option to plant.

 8. Crepe Myrtle